 Our heart team has evaluated many children with heart murmurs.
 We have extensive experience with the conditions that can cause heart murmur and with the treatments they may require.
 Often we can tell if a murmur is harmless by just listening to it.
 When needed, we perform tests as part of the evaluation.

-When you come to Children’s, a team of people will take care of your child.
-Along with your child’s cardiologist, you are connected with neonatologists, pulmonologists (lung doctors), nurses, child life specialists, social workers and others, if their expertise is needed.
+When you come to Seattle Children’s, a team of people will take care of your child.
+Along with your child’s heart doctor (cardiologist), you are connected with newborn specialists (neonatologists), lung doctors (pulmonologists), nurses, child life specialists, social workers and others, if their expertise is needed.
 We work together to meet all of your child’s health needs and help your family through this experience.